-- Operating expenses. - Project phases or activities that have begun prior to the application submission date - Project or budget deficits or contingency funds. - Capital expenses (for example, construction, renovation, or purchase of property or equipment). - Feasibility studies, start-up costs, or seed money. - Projects or activities that are not based upon artistic or curatorial decision making, or where arts and culture is not the primary focus. - Fundraising activities; family, religious, or community celebrations; or anniversaries. - Contests and competitions, except if competition is integral to the art form or cultural discipline, for example: hip-hop and street dance, poetry slams, powwows. - Podcasts and radio programming that are not embedded within established artistic practice or specifically dedicated to the dissemination of artistic works. - Subsistence to artists or arts and cultural practitioners. - Costs of producing commercial recordings or demo reels. - Private or for-profit entities (except in the case of for-profit book publishing companies). - Curriculum-based activities or projects, including those related to continuing education or post-secondary programs (except in the case of professional arts training organizations). - Projects or activities that are primarily intended for or focused within creative industries or commercial sectors (with the exception of book publishers), including architecture, commercial fashion design, commercial film and television, culinary arts, games, sports, recreation, mass media, journalism, podcasts, graphic design. - Projects where art therapy, health or therapeutic work is the primary project focus or outcome. - Projects or activities already funded through other BC Arts Council grant programs. - Projects or activities funded with BC Arts Council funds received through third-party delivery partners: ArtStarts, First Peoples' Cultural Council, BC Touring Council, or Creative BC.
+- General operating expenses and activities, ongoing expenses, or annual artistic programming. - Project phases or activities that have begun prior to the application submission date. - Project or budget deficits and contingency funds.

+- Capital expenses (for example, construction, renovation, or purchase of property or equipment). - Feasibility studies, start-up costs, or seed money. - Projects or activities that are not based upon artistic or curatorial decision making, or where arts and culture is not the primary focus. - Fundraising activities; family, religious, or community celebrations; or anniversaries. - Contests and competitions, except if competition is integral to the art form or cultural discipline, for example: hip-hop and street dance, poetry slams, powwows. - Podcasts and radio programming that are not embedded within established artistic practice or specifically dedicated to the dissemination of artistic works. - Subsistence to artists or cultural practitioners. - Costs of producing commercial recordings, demo reels or publications. - Private or for-profit entities (except in the case of for-profit book publishing companies). - Member-funded societies. - Industrial, archaeological, heritage sites, historic places or organizations dedicated to archives. - Virtual museums or museums with only temporary exhibitions. - Social service organizations. - Curriculum-based activities or projects, including those related to continuing education or post-secondary programs (except in the case of professional arts training organizations). - Projects or activities that are primarily intended for or focussed within creative industries or commercial sector (with the exception of book publishers) including architecture, commercial fashion design, commercial film and television, culinary arts, games, sports, recreation, mass media, journalism, podcasts, graphic design. - Projects where art therapy, health or therapeutic work is the primary project focus or outcome. - Projects or activities already funded through other BC Arts Council grant programs. - Projects or activities funded with BC Arts Council funds received through third-party delivery partners: ArtStarts, First Peoples' Cultural Council, BC Touring Council, or Creative BC. - Note: Organizations that receive funding through the BC Touring Council's Community Presenters Assistance program are not eligible for support in Category B: Inbound Activity within this program for the same activity